reducktion/socrates/CONTRIBUTING.md

 Let's imagine we want to implement the fictional european country of "Socratia".<br>The first thing we should do is find out what its two-digit ISO code is.
-After that, we need to *thoroughly* research and find out what the Socratia's National Identification Number (henceforth referred to as NIN) is and how it is validated as well as some specimens to then write our tests.
+After that, we need to *thoroughly* research and find out what the Socratia's National Identification Number is (henceforth referred to as NIN) and how it is validated, as well as some specimens to then write our tests.
 Additionally, we should find out if the NIN encodes any personal information on the Citizen - gender, date of birth or place of birth.

 After some imaginary googling we find out that:
 - The two-digit ISO code is `SC`.
 - The NIN is eleven characters long excluding hyphens.
-- The NIN follows the format `GR-DDDDDDDD-C`, G a letter for gender, R a letter for region, the Ds are a date and C is a control number.
+- The NIN follows the format `GR-DDDDDDDD-C`, G a letter for gender, R a letter for region, the Ds are numbers representing a date and C is a control number.
 - `G` can either be "M", "F" or "O".
 - `R` can be "P", "J" or "R" referring to its three regions of "Phpilia", "Javardia" and "Rustara".
 - `C` must be an even number, but it can not be "2" if the citizen was registered after 2001 as those particular